Increase to Gateshead Council Tax 2023/24

-Planned rises to Council Tax in Gateshead
+Increase to Council Tax in Gateshead

-Planned cuts to services
+Cuts to services

 Since 2010, the Government has significantly reduced the amount of money it gives to local authorities.
 We have lost 56% of the budget we have for services over the last 13 years and now have £977 less to spend per resident.
 In addition to funding cuts, we have more demand for services like adult social care and care for vulnerable children.
 Costs arising from Government policy changes, like the National Living Wage and welfare reform, also have a big impact on our finances.
-Currently like many organisations we are also seeing cost increases due to inflation and increasing utilities costs.
+Like many organisations, we are also seeing cost increases due to inflation and increasing utilities costs.

 The reduction in funding from Central Government has meant that we have had to significantly change the services we provide for local people.
 In some areas services have been reduced and in others we have had to identify alternative ways to ensure services, such as libraries, can still be offered.

-Council Tax, although really important, does not cover all the costs of running our services, in fact it is only about 40% of our income.
+Council Tax, although really important, does not cover all the costs of running our services.
+In fact, it is only about 40% of our income.

 The Government intends to make local authorities more self-sufficient by funding all local services through Council Tax and business rates.
-This method of raising money shifts responsibility onto local tax and rate payers.
+This method of raising money shifts responsibility onto local tax- and rate-payers.

 Council Tax rises and the social care system

-The Government introduced the 2% charge on Council Tax payers to raise much needed funding.
+The Government introduced the 2% charge on Council Tax payers to raise much-needed funding.
 However, social care is in crisis nationally and needs a sustainable funding solution.
 To help address this issue we are looking at new ways to manage social care services.
 We are working closely with our partners in health and local communities to ensure people can live in their own homes longer with or without support.

 We believe that the national system of funding social care from Council Tax is flawed.
 This is essentially a national tax applied locally.
 There is no link between where money is raised and where the need is.
 Also, the system favours wealthier areas of the country as they are able to raise more money from a higher number of higher band properties.
-The amount of extra Council Tax income that the 2% social care precept brings us does not come close to meeting the increasing demand for services which care for elderly and vulnerable people.
+The amount of extra Council Tax income that the 2% social care precept brings us does not come close to meeting the increasing demand for services that care for elderly and vulnerable people.

 Funding alternatives to Council Tax

 Just as you would not want to use personal savings every month to cover a reduction in household income, reserves are a limited option for funding services.
-Reserves can be used short term in a planned way to lessen the impact of budget cuts and allow time to plan or they can be used to fund activities which lead to more income or savings.
+Reserves can be used short term in a planned way to lessen the impact of budget cuts and allow time to plan or they can be used to fund activities that lead to more income or savings.

 Help with Council Tax

 We understand the impact of a Council Tax increase on some of the most vulnerable in society and particularly those on fixed incomes, especially during a cost-of-living crisis.
-However, a combination of continued cost pressures and significant funding reductions has left us with little choice but to consider an increase to Council Tax to protect the delivery of essential Council services to the residents of Gateshead.
-In November 2022, we agreed to continue to provide the current Local Council Tax Support Scheme, which enables targeted support for those residents that are likely to be most affected by the increase.
+However, a combination of continued cost pressures and significant funding reductions has left us with little choice but to consider an increase to Council Tax to protect the delivery of essential council services to the residents of Gateshead.
+In November 2022, we agreed to continue to provide the current Local Council Tax Support Scheme, which enables targeted support for those residents likely to be most affected by the increase.

-For 2023/24 we have been awarded £525,000 of funding to reduce the liability of Local Council Tax Support claimants (pensioners and working age claimants) by up to £25.00.
+For 2023/24 we have been awarded £525,000 of funding to reduce the liability of Local Council Tax Support claimants (pensioners and working-age claimants) by up to £25.00.
 The reduction will be allocated at annual billing and throughout the year for any change of circumstances.
 This will affect around 20,000 households.